Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 Under the University standards for promotion to the rank of professor, the record must demonstrate an ongoing pattern of service reflecting substantial contributions to the University at one or more levels, to the discipline or profession, and/or to the local, state, national, or international communities.

-Unclassified Academic Staff.
-In the case of unclassified academic staff, comparable professional responsibilities, as defined by the Department of French and Italian and the standards of our discipline, will be evaluated.
+In the case of unclassified academic staff, comparable professional responsibilities, as defined by the Department of French, Francophone and Italian Studies and the standards of our discipline, will be evaluated.
 Under the University standards for unclassified academic staff, those standards must be commensurate with the standards for faculty members.
 These professional responsibilities include: research, service, and/or teaching in units that support the academic mission.
-The Department of French and Italian accepts service within the University, and public service at the local, state, national, or international level.
+The Department of French, Francophone and Italian Studies accepts service within the University, and public service at the local, state, national, or international level.

 Promotion emphasizes research and service.